roadwarriorslive/Pipulate/README.md

 ubiquitous spreadsheet&#151;effectively slapping an Ironman suit onto aspiring SEO or Social Media professionals to give them superpowers.
 Watch the [Google Slides](http://goo.gl/v71kw8) or read the [Google Docs](http://goo.gl/p2zQa4).
-My sister-project, Levinux, ties-in as a nomadic execution environment, synthesizing the promises of QEMU and Tiny Core Linux with some super-well written, super smart server build scripts that you should examine and hack.
+My sister-project, Levinux, synthesizes the promises of QEMU and Tiny Core Linux with some super-well written, super smart server build scripts that you should examine and hack.

 <img src="http://mikelevinseo.com/free-and-open-source-seo-software.png"/>